-Ring / Wake On LAN Control
+4.8.7 Ring / Wake On LAN Control

 An input signal on the serial ring Indicator (RI) line (in other words, an incoming call on the modem) awakens the system from a soft off state.
+This option specifies whether the computer responds to an incoming call or not.
+Wake-On-LAN requires a PCI add-in network interface card with remote wakeup capabilities.

-Onboard FDC Controller
+4.8.8 Onboard FDC Controller

 Select Enabled if your system has a floppy disk controller (FDC) installed on the system board and you wish to use it.
 If you install and-in FDC or the system has no floppy drive, select Disabled in this field.
-The choice: Enabled, Disabled.
+The choices are: Enabled, Disabled.

-Onboard UART Port1 / Port 2
+4.8.9 Onboard UART Port1 / Port 2

 This item allows you to determine access onboard serial port 1/port 2 controller with which I/O address.
-The choice: 3F8/IRQ4, 2E8/IRQ3, 3E8/IRQ4, 2F8/IRQ3, Disabled, Auto
+The choices are: 3F8/IRQ4, 2E8/IRQ3, 3E8/IRQ4, 2F8/IRQ3, Disabled, Auto.